“I became a bankruptcy attorney to do marketing,” said no bankruptcy attorney ever.

 Even in 2021 with bankruptcy filings down nearly 60% from 2 years ago, people are still looking and filing bankruptcy.
+I am not seeing the bankruptcy filing explosion even in early 2022.
 You understand bankruptcy law, and hopefully, now you have some insights on how to get bankruptcy leads effectively from free options to paid options.

 If you are interested to learn more about any of these opportunities for bankruptcy leads or want to learn about Ascend’s bankruptcy leads, please feel free to fill out the form below and we will reach out to you as soon as possible.